manticoresoftware/manticoresearch/manual/english/Searching/Faceted_search.md

 }'
 ```

-In `max` mode JSON facet buckets include a `status` field.
-As with SQL, this is the most expensive facet mode, so use it with care on large datasets or when many facets are requested:
+In `auto` and `max` modes, status-capable JSON bucket aggregations include a `status` field.
+As with SQL, `available` means the bucket is currently selectable, including values already selected in the main query.
+In `max` mode, `unavailable` means the bucket exists in the broad count scope but is not available in the strict/current result set. `max` is the most expensive facet mode, so use it with care on large datasets or when many facets are requested:

 <!-- response JSON -->